In the Kitchen with Vital Choice

 Recipes • Seafood How-To Videos • Recipe Videos • Storage & Cooking Tips

-If, like me, you favor meals made with seasonal foods, then you know it’s time for a bounty of winter squash!
+If you favor meals made with seasonal foods, then it’s time for winter squash!

 A simple pecan and maple crust (with just a dash of heat for balance) is the perfect topping for wild sockeye salmon, all served with slices of roasted delicata squash.

 Because it’s closely related to summer squashes, delicata’s yellow and green striped skin is thin enough to leave on, making it quick, easy and colorful.

 Roast wild salmon comes to life with a simple crust made with equal parts pecans and panko bread crumbs — or gluten-free crumbs — plus a bit of country-style mustard, maple syrup and a dash of cayenne to balance the sweetness of the pecans and maple syrup.